MusicDin/kubitect/docs/examples/metallb.md

 # BGP

-To configure MetalLB in BGP mode, you will need BGP enabled router on your host.
+To configure MetalLB in BGP mode, you need a BGP-capable router (virtual routers also work).

-Let's assume the following cluster configuration:
+Let us assume the following cluster configuration:
-- Cluster's network: `192.168.113.1/24`
+- Cluster network: `192.168.113.0/24`
+- Network gateway: `192.168.113.1/32`
 - Master node: `192.168.113.10/32`
 - Worker node: `192.168.113.40/32`

 ### Routing - FRR

-This example will show how to configure [FRR](https://frrouting.org/) on your host.
+This example shows you how to configure [FRR](https://frrouting.org/) on your host.

-First [install FRR](http://docs.frrouting.org/en/latest/installation.html) on the host machine.
+First, [install FRR](http://docs.frrouting.org/en/latest/installation.html) on the host machine.

-Then enable BGP daemon in `/etc/frr/daemons` by setting `bgpd` from *no* to *yes*:
+Then enable the BGP daemon by setting `bgpd` to *yes* in `/etc/frr/daemons`:
 ```
 bgpd=yes
 ```

-Edit FRR configuration file `/etc/frr/frr.conf`:
+Edit the FRR configuration file `/etc/frr/frr.conf`:
 ```
 !
 frr defaults traditional